What is in the SNAP-Ed Library?

 The SNAP-Ed Library contains SNAP-Ed-related materials.
 You will find educational materials, SNAP-Ed Toolkit interventions, social marketing campaigns, SNAP-Ed Plan Guidance, Policy, Systems, and Environmental change (PSE) interventions, and more.
 If it's a SNAP-Ed resource, it belongs in the Library.

 How do I submit SNAP-Ed-related materials to the Library?

-If you have SNAP-Ed materials that meet the inclusion criteria and are not currently in the Library, please submit them using the online form.
+If you have SNAP-Ed materials that meet the inclusion criteria and are not currently in the Library, please submit them to us directly at firstname.lastname@example.org.

 Who uses the SNAP-Ed Library?

 The SNAP-Ed Library contains tools and resources for SNAP-Ed providers, administrators, researchers, policymakers, educators, and other stakeholders.

 Why use the SNAP-Ed Library?

 The SNAP-Ed Library can help improve SNAP-Ed programs, can increase collaboration between states, and is a place to learn about different aspects of the SNAP-Ed program.